HussamHallak/1-5-million-Arabic-and-English-news-stories-urls-dataset/README.md

 6. Location of he set of URLs collected from Alarabiya.com: Dataset/alarabiya_sitemap_links_set.txt
 7. Location of he set of URLs collected from arabnews.com: Dataset/arabnews_sitemap_links_set.txt

+This dataset is presented and studeied in a <a href='https://ws-dl.blogspot.com/2023/08/2023-08-10-collecting-15-million.html'>blog post</a> on WS-DL research group blogs site.